AnkeatOpenWindow/AnkeatOpenWindow/README.md

 I’m Anké, a thrid year full-stack devfeloper currntly studying at Open Window.

 Want to know more about me?
-[Check out my portfolio.](https://github.com/AnkeatOpenWindow)
+[Check out my portfolio on GitHub.](https://github.com/AnkeatOpenWindow) and on [Behance](https://www.behance.net/ankeduraan2).

 <br>